dolphindb/api-cplusplus/README.md

 ```

 Output:
-> ["IBM", "GOOG", "YHOO"]
+>IBM
+GOOG
+YHOO

+The maximum length of the script is 65,535 bytes.
 If the script contains multiple statements, only the result of the last statement is returned.
 If there is a syntax error in the script or there is a network problem, an exception will be thrown.

-## 4. Call DolphinDB functions
+### 4. Call DolphinDB functions

 Other than running script, method `run` can also execute DolphinDB built-in functions or user-defined functions on a remote DolphinDB server.
-If method `run` has only one parameter, the parameter is DolphinDB script.
+If method `run` has only one parameter, the parameter is script.
 If method `run` has 2 parameters, the first parameter is a DolphinDB function name and the second parameter is the function's parameters.

 The following examples illustrate 3 ways to call DolphinDB's built-in function `add` in C++, depending on the locations of the parameters "x" and "y" of function `add`.